johnangrs/johnangrs.github.io/section_1_1_2.md

 3. You set your own schedule
 4. You get be rich and famous

-The cold reality however, is that for every minute that you get to savor the above, you will have experienced hours and hours of:

-1. Staring at your computer screen trying to do sales and solve engineering problems at the same time

-2. Trying to figure out how to tell your friend that you can't pay his salary on time

-3. Work from 7am to 2am

-4. Being unable to get away, take a holiday or resign halfway in

-## The only three reasons to start a company (you must have all of them)
+## The real three reasons to start a company (only start if you see all of them)

-So, what are the only things that will make all the terrible sounding items worth it in the end?

-First and foremost, it has to be something you are passionate about.
-It is a cause that you would wake up unbidden on Saturday mornings to do.
+1. It has to be something you are passionate about.
 It is a space that you can't help but gravitate to over and over again in the course of your life.

-Second, the world must need it.
-Before the iPhone, there was the Palm Pilot, and the Apple Newton.
-As the traders in financial markets like to say - being early is the same as being wrong.

-Finally, why does your corner of the world need you to do this specific thing *now*?
+2. Your corner of the world must need it - there must be a market sizeable enough to support your product.
+3. Your corner of the world must need it *today*.

 If you have a fantastic idea, and you meet these three criteria, you are in the sweet spot to launch a startup.